TecBrix

 Why is Site Reliability Engineering Important?

 Site reliability plays a vital role in determining the performance and scalability of application offers after delivery or deployment.
 Poor maintenance routines sometimes compromise the application’s performance and reliability by leaving some critical issues undetected.
-For instance, if a particular developers team implements some new changes to the application at any phase, they might remain unaware of the advert effect they created for the entire application by changing a particular module.
+For instance, if a particular developers team implements some new changes to the application at any phase.
+They might remain unaware of the advert effect they created for the entire application by changing a particular module.
 This is where SRE comes into the frame to resolve such micro-errors.

 Below Are Some Significant Perks Offered By Site Reliability Engineering (SRE).